Optimality Conditions for Multivariate Chebyshev Approximation: A Survey: Numerical applications

-Once the polynomial $\pLP(x)=\phi(x)^T\aLP$ is computed as the solution of the LP solved in the first step, we need to identify the approximate extreme points of the error $\pLP(x)-f(x)$.
-These approximate extreme points will be corrected the Newton iteration in the second phase, and therefore must be correctly identified.
-There is no obvious way of doing so: while extreme points of the optimal polynomial all have the same error, approximate extreme points of $\pLP$ should correspond to exact extreme points of the optimal polynomial, but their errors are approximately equal.
-Computing all extreme points and comparing their errors leads to complicated tuning of thresholds.
-Instead, we identify active constraints of the discretized LP\footnote{Instead of watching constraint activity directly, i.e., $\pm\phi(x)^T\tilde a\mp f(x)=\tilde t$ for active indices $x\in\tX$, which requires again tuning some thresholds that depend on the accuracy of the LP solver, we watch non-zero dual variables, which correspond to active constraints.}, which correspond to values of $x\in \tX$ that are extreme points for the discretization.
+Once the polynomial $\pLP(x)=\phi(x)^T\aLP$ is computed as the solution of the LP solved in the first step, we need to identify the approximate extremal points of the error $\pLP(x)-f(x)$.
+These approximate extremal points will be corrected by the Newton iteration in the second phase, and therefore must be correctly identified.
+There is no obvious way of doing so: while extremal points of the optimal polynomial all have the same error, approximate extremal points of $\pLP$ should correspond to exact extremal points of the optimal polynomial, but their errors are approximately equal.
+Computing all extremal points and comparing their errors leads to complicated tuning of thresholds.
+Instead, we identify active constraints of the discretized LP\footnote{Instead of watching constraint activity directly, i.e., $\pm\phi(x)^T\tilde a\mp f(x)=\tilde t$ for active indices $x\in\tX$, which requires again tuning some thresholds that depend on the accuracy of the LP solver, we watch non-zero dual variables, which correspond to active constraints.}, which correspond to values of $x\in \tX$ that are extremal points for the discretization.
 These active indices are shows on the first column of Figure~\ref{fig:Runge}.
 The number of active constraints for an optimal solution of a LP is generically equal to the number of variables, here $n+1$ because of the auxiliary variable $t$ used in the LP formulation.
 The number of active constraints in the LP is given in Table~\ref{tab:Runge} (column $\#\mathrm{act}$), where we can see that indeed it is equal to $n+1$ in all cases but degree $4$ and degree $5$ approximations of the 2D Runge function, with no clear explanation of the reason why the number of active constraint does not correspond to the generic situation in these two cases.
-When the optimal polynomial is not strongly unique, the number of extreme points is less than $n+1$.
-As a consequence, in this situation we expect to have more active indices than extreme points.
-This can be clearly observed in the first graphic of the third, fourth and fifth rows of Figure~\ref{fig:Runge}, where wto active indices closely surround some local maximizers .
-Approximate extreme points are computed by performing a local maximization of the error starting from all identified active indices, and deleting duplicates.
-The approximate extreme points are denoted by $\xLP_1,\xLP_2,\ldots,\xLP_k\in\R^m$ are shown in the second column of Figure~\ref{fig:Runge}, while the number of approximate extreme points is given in Table~\ref{tab:Runge} (column $\#\mathrm{ext}$).
+When the optimal polynomial is not strongly unique, the number of extremal points is less than $n+1$.
+As a consequence, in this situation we expect to have more active indices than extremal points.
+This can be clearly observed in the first graphic of the third, fourth and fifth rows of Figure~\ref{fig:Runge}, where two active indices closely surround some local maximizers.
+Approximate extremal points are computed by performing a local maximization of the error starting from all identified active indices, and deleting duplicates.
+The approximate extremal points are denoted by $\xLP_1,\xLP_2,\ldots,\xLP_k\in\R^m$ are shown in the second column of Figure~\ref{fig:Runge}, while the number of approximate extremal points is given in Table~\ref{tab:Runge} (column $\#\mathrm{ext}$).